 Marka Tamea is an English/Dutch composer, whose music draws on the infinite potential of electroacoustic experiments, synthesis and field recordings.
 The work clashes the commonplace and the imaginary, the discernible and the esoteric, fusing this juxtaposition with delicate harmony.

-He takes the listener on an emotional journey of self-exploration, whilst creating an intense awareness of the immediate environment, the physical world.
+Marka takes the listener on an emotional journey of self-exploration, whilst creating an intense awareness of the immediate environment, the physical world.
 As Landschaft puts it, Tamea’s music “moulds itself around the mood of the listener transporting that experience to a more vivid place”.
-His live performances transform this journey into a dialogue of improvisations inspired by the audience and the setting, creating a deep connection between the musician and the listener.
+Live performances transform this journey into a dialogue of improvisations inspired by the audience and the setting, creating a deep connection between the musician and the listener.

 Marka has been active within alternative music since the early 1980s and was among the first to employ digital sound modification techniques to create innovative ambient experiences.
-His musical style and ideology evolved and he was deeply influenced during a period of collaboration with Kymatik, an experimental collective that set out to question the boundaries of sound perception.
-His other influences include Ryoji Ikeda, The Hafler Trio and Marcel Duchamp.
+The musical style and ideology evolved and was deeply influenced during a period of collaboration with Kymatik, an experimental collective that set out to question the boundaries of sound perception.
+Other influences include Ryoji Ikeda, The Hafler Trio and Marcel Duchamp.

-He currently lives and works in the Netherlands.
+Marka currently lives and works in The Netherlands.